UPDATED: August 12, 2021

 And all I ask is a tall ship, and a star to sail her by. – John Masefield, Sea Fever

 Would I ever!
-I thought this might be too complicated a maneuver for a passenger, but he reassured me I could handle it.
-I happily took my place beside him, grasping the huge spoked wooden steering wheel, and like James Thurber’s Walter Mitty, instantly transformed myself into a sailor of old.
+I thought this maneuver too complicated for a passenger, but he reassured me I could handle it.
+I leapt to take my place beside him, grasping the spoked wooden steering wheel, and, like Thurber’s Walter Mitty, morphed into a sailor of old.

-I spun the wheel to the right, setting us on a northwest heading for the rocky pinnacle-shaped island of Saba.
-“Steady as she goes,” said the captain.
-“Aye aye, sir,” I contentedly replied, feeling perfectly at peace and happily moving forward.
+I spun the wheel to the right, settling us on a northwest course for the pinnacle-shaped island of Saba.
+The sea spray whispered as the sails fluttered.
+The winking stars above were silent.

 Do you have any memories of the Windjammer fleet or something similar?
 Please share your comments and like this article if you enjoyed it.